gramener/builderrors/README.md

 You have too much CSS code, even after minifying with [clean-css](https://www.npmjs.com/package/clean-css-cli).

-- Reduce CSS code using libraries.
+- Reduce CSS code using libraries
 - To allow 20,000 characters, use `builderrors --css-chars-error=10000`
 - To skip this check, use `builderrors --skip-css-chars`